 Family means one or more persons occupying a premises and living as a single housekeeping unit, as distinguished from persons occupying a boardinghouse, lodging house, or hotel.
-Such unit shall not exceed six persons not related by blood or marriage.
 The maximum number of persons occupying a premises shall be governed by the ICC International Property Maintenance Code, section 404.

-Family unit means a unit which is occupied by one or more persons, whether or not related to each other by birth, adoption or marriage, but not to consist of more than six unrelated persons a family, as defined by this chapter.
+Family unit means a unit which is occupied by a family, as defined by this chapter.